NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Grabbable moves: 2A, JA, 2BBB(A), 8B landing
 - 5B: Hitbox lasts one frame longer, elbow hitbox does not appear on the first frame
 - 5B(B) changed to be old 6B animation with old 5B(B) damage, ends sooner
-- 6B uses an animation similar to Orochimaru; turns around back turned people, more stun, slightly later on transition to follow ups
+- 6B uses an animation similar to Orochimaru; turns around back turned people, more stun, slightly later on transition to follow ups, slightly more lift
-- 4B does 2 more damage; hitbox appears one frame sooner
+- 4B Hitbox appears one frame sooner
 - 4B and 4BA(Y) have improved windows on states as well as ending sooner and can be grabbed during their "sit" frames
-- 4B(B) is an unblockable hitgrab that also hits OTG; hitbox appears one frame sooner
+- 4B(B) OTGs; no longer catches late on OTGs, hitbox appears one frame sooner
 - 4B(A) transitions 8 frames faster
 - 4BA(Y) can be subbed in the first few frames
 - 2B(B) has more lift